UNISvalbard/unisacsi/README.md

 ## Installation

 We recommend the use of the anaconda distribution and the underlying conda package manager.
 It can be downloaded and installed from [here](https://www.anaconda.com/products/distribution).
 Furthermore, you should add the conda-forge channel.
-Open an anaconda-prompt/terminal window and type:
+Open an anaconda-prompt/terminal window as an administrator and type:

 ```
 conda config --add channels conda-forge